kazuhirokomoda/reading-habit-dataset/README.md

 ## File Descriptions

-The ipynb notebook includes all code of exploratory data analysis.
+The ipynb notebook includes all code to reproduce exploratory data analysis. (**In case GitHub preview does not show some tables correctly, please download to check the correct content.**)

 The reading-habit-dataset/ directory is where dataset should be stored as csv.

 ## Results